rfsp-dns/Hson/README.md

 ### Prerequisites

-For now HSON is not availanle for any type of download
+For now HSON is not available for any type of download

 ### Installing